wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ```
 {% endcode %}

-You'll notice that CFWheels is even smart enough to translate the `departmentId` property to `Department`.
+You'll notice that Wheels is even smart enough to translate the `departmentId` property to `Department`.

 If you ever need to override a label, you can do so in the model's initializer using the `label` argument of the [property()](https://api.cfwheels.org/model.property.html)method: